matthewjburton/comfort-airlines/documents/functional-specification.md

 - Private/public data structures and why
 - READMEs talking about use cases and functionality

+[ clock.py ]
+Purpose:  Track the current simulation time and
+          manage incrementing time minute by minute
+Author:   Matt Burton
+Notes:    Currently, no support for daylight savings time
+          This class is not meant to be a stand-alone class, instead it will be used by the main simulation
+Execute:  1.
+Move to the comfort-airlines/ directory
+          2. Execute the file using the following command in the terminal: python3 clock.py

+[ great-circle.py ]
+Purpose:  Return the distance in miles between two airports
+Author:   Matt Burton
+Notes:    The Airport class is entirely temprorary
+          There is example usage below the function

+[ schema.sql ]
+Purpose: Build the infrastructure of the tables
+Author:  Matt Burton and Ryan Hirscher
+Notes:   Currently finalized, built for predesigned routes.
+Execute: Run or restart docker, it will build automatically
+         -Visit the README for running docker

+[ populate-airports-table.sql ]
+Purpose: Removes all entries from the airports table
+         then inserts all of the airports in the list below
+Author:  Matt Burton
+Notes:   The list does not include paris
+         Populations should be changed from the number in millions to the actual value
+Execute: 1.
+Move to the comfort-airlines/ directory
+         2. Copy this file from the repository into the docker using: docker cp <local_file_path> <container_name_or_id>:<container_path>

+             docker cp populate-airports-table.sql mariadb-container:/tmp/

+         3. Log into the database: docker exec -it <container name> mariadb -u <username> -p <database name>

+             docker exec -it mariadb-container mariadb -u admin -p cloudnine

+         4. To execute the populate-airports-table.sql file: source <file_name.sql>

+             source /tmp/populate-airports-table.sql

 ### User Manual

 - How client can make and run